 State alcohol laws in Michigan are uniform.
 Adults aged 18 or older may sell alcohol to drink off-premises.

-In addition, such adults may also sell alcohol for drinking on site.
-And they may be bartenders.
+In addition, such adults may sell alcohol for drinking on site.
+Also, they may be bartenders.

 There are many more Michigan Alcohol Laws.